HankB/nut_mqtt_pub/README.md

 Code something that can parse the output listed above and write desired values in JSON format, including ancillary data such as a timestamp (`time_t`) to standard out.
 The actual publishing will be delegated to the utility `mosquitto_pub`.

 * Selected fields will be hard coded initially.
-Eventually they could be provided by command line argument.
+Eventually they could be provided by command line argument or configuratoin file.
 * Input will be read from standard in.
-(IOW, this program will operate asd a filter.)
+(IOW, this program will operate as a filter.)

 ## Similar projects